ugoproto/ugo_r_doc/docs/Improved_codes.md

 Which
 =====

-Is it par of the series, vector?
+Is it a series, a vector?
 What value?

     x <- 3:7